NethermindEth/el-node-spec/docs/Graft/panels.md

 ## Init panel

-To initialize a panel using the `tool panel init` command, follow the steps below:
+To initialize a panel using the `graft panel init` command, follow the steps below:

 1. Run the following command:

     ```shell
-    tool panel init --uid <uid> --name <name>
+    graft panel init --uid <uid> --name <name>
     ```

 2. Enter the required information, such as the `uid` (unique identifier), and `name` using the `--uid` and `--name` flags respectively
-3. The tool will create the panel with the specified information in the Grafana server, and it will be editable by the user using the Grafana UI.
+3. Graft will create the panel with the specified information in the Grafana server, and it will be editable by the user using the Grafana UI.

 :::caution